jobermue/huffman/README.md

 | aiT      | -           | -           |
 | platin   | -           | -           |

+## Summary

+The figures show that WCET-oriented programming can reduce the WCET and execution time variability.
+The same effect can be observed with single-path code.

 # Problem 3: Hardware Utilization

 [Huffman implementation]: http://www.programminglogic.com/implementing-huffman-coding-in-c/